Mahirwe05/group-10-Assignment/README.md

 This program asks the user for **two input strings**, combines them into one, and then:

-* Displays the combined result
+* Displays the combined result.
-* Breaks it into individual characters
+* Breaks it into individual characters.
-* Displays the list of characters
+* Displays the list of characters.

 ### 💡 Features